Ephenodrom/EZ-Flutter/README.md

 ### Use application settings

-The [EZ Runner](lib/src/ez_runner.dart) loads automatically a json file with the name application.json from the assets directory.
+The [EzRunner](lib/src/ez_runner.dart) loads automatically a json file with the name application.json from the assets directory.
 The EzRunner accepts a path to a environment and a custom settings file.
 The application.json should only contain configuration that refers to the EZ Framework.
 Your environment .json file should contain configuration depending on the current environment the app is running.
 Add all other configuration that belongs to your app in the custom .json file.